simontaen/Passions/Notes.md

 ## Artist and Album Info

 ## App Icon
-* Maybe only one color, like omnifocus, but keep the spotlight

 # 1.1 (?)
 * Dynamic Row height for bigger devices (5 and up, 6 and up)